srikanthm79/cf-ai-content-moderation/README.md

 ## Confidence Scoring System

-The system provides a unified confidence scoring system that combines results from multiple services:
+The system implements a unified confidence scoring mechanism that intelligently aggregates results from multiple AI services when enabled:

 ### Google Perspective API Confidence